waseem-akram-senarios/aris-rnd/docs/SETUP.md

 **Problem:** Textract parser not available
 - **Solution:** This is optional.
 Install boto3 and configure AWS credentials if needed.

+### Vector Store Issues

+**Problem:** OpenSearch connection fails
+- **Solution:** Check your OpenSearch credentials in `.env` file
+- Verify the domain name is correct
+- Ensure your AWS credentials have OpenSearch permissions
+- Try using FAISS instead for local storage

+**Problem:** Switching vector stores loses data
+- **Solution:** This is expected behavior.
+Each vector store maintains separate data.
+Reprocess documents when switching stores.

 ## Development Workflow